Skip to main content

 Provided by Justin Glisan, Ph.D., State Climatologist, Iowa Department of Agriculture and Land Stewardship

-Weekly precipitation totals ranged from no accumulation at many stations to 1.09 inches in Marion.
-The statewide weekly average precipitation was 0.05 inch; the normal is 1.00 inch.
-Ames (Story County) reported the week’s high temperature of 92 degrees on the 10th, 23 degrees above normal.
-Chariton (Lucas County) reported the week’s low temperature of 32 degrees on the 5th, 10 degrees below normal.
-Four-inch soil temperatures were in upper 50s to low 70s east to west as of Sunday.
+Weekly precipitation totals ranged from no accumulation at several western stations to 4.05 inches in Mondamin.
+The statewide weekly average precipitation was 0.39 inch, while the climatological normal is 0.86 inch.
+Washington (Washington County) reported the week’s high temperature of 83 degrees on the 2nd, two degrees above normal.
+Stanley (Buchanan County) reported the week’s low temperature of 32 degrees on the 7th, which was 19 degrees below normal.